ucsf-deb/bifs/README.rst

   #.
 Review and possibly remove bifs.copy_params
   #.
 Create  some general way to generate and use empirical priors.
   	- do not release with hard-coded path to store empirical prior.
+	- literally I've done that since there is no path all! but name is hard-coded.
+	- need a GUI to specify the empirical prior file, both construct and read
   #.
 Move much of the empirical prior logic out of bifs_gui.py.
+Doneish?
   #. bifs class should throw exceptions rather than print error messages
   #. bifs_gui should catch and display the exceptions.
   #.
 Continue delegation of model details to components of bifs.